 The Economics Department offers a variety of courses in micro and macroeconomics, statistics, economic policy, econometrics, and more.

-Internships and Career Exploration
+Scholarships, Internships and Career Exploration

 Internships with government agencies, businesses, and other organizations are plentiful in the Baltimore-DC area and provide experience in both policy-oriented and market-oriented research.
 Academic research is best experienced via departmental honors or independent study.